 Baoshan Yunnan, China Travel Guide

-Baoshan's nature spots invite active exploration, from mountain tracks to rural cycling routes.
+Baoshan's natural settings invite active exploration, from mountain tracks to rural cycling routes.

-From easy to intermediate paved trails and steps within Baoshan City, suitable for most fitness levels, with scenic views.
+Simple to medium paved trails and flights of stairs within Baoshan City, suitable for most fitness levels, with scenic views.

-Has a selection of accessible areas for easy walks to challenging multi-day treks.
+Provides a variety of accessible areas for easy walks to challenging multi-day treks.
 Requires special licenses and local guides for advanced routes.

 Always inform someone of your itinerary.
 Check weather conditions.
 Carry appropriate gear and sufficient water.
 For challenging treks, hire experienced local guides.